-At Bridger Steel we have four Corrugated roofing panel options.
+At Bridger Steel, we have four Corrugated roofing panel options.
 The largest is our 7/8" Structural Corrugated, a heavy-duty 22 Gauge panel that works well as a weathering steel roofing option.
-A unique roofing option, the 7/8" Corrugated panel is also available in a radiused options.
+A unique roofing option, the 7/8" Corrugated panel is also available in radiused options.

 We carry a Traditional 3/4" Corrugated Panel that comes with an anti-siphon groove to help create a moisture barrier and prevent leaks.
 This roofing panel is available both in a premium selection of metal colors, or an affordably priced 29 Gauge corrugated option with a standard color selection.

 For more subtle profiles, we offer 1/2" and 1/4" Corrugated Panels that work well for smaller accent roofs, but are not recommended as full roofing options.